junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 10. Remove all air from the syringe.

-**Be very careful not to touch the needle with anything—not even the cotton with alcohol.
+**Be very careful not to touch the needle with anything, not even the cotton with alcohol.
 If by chance the needle touches your finger or something else, boil it again.**

 # [73](#page-73)
 {:.no_toc}